droidkid/simple-game-engine/README.md

 Download [dependencies](https://drive.google.com/open?id=1SWtxt1CuLF3d8bRoZ09E5R6730bMoTJG), unzip and place it under the top directory.

-Then run Cmake, generate the project using Visual Studio 15.
+Then run cmake, generate the project using Visual Studio 15.
 Use Visual Studio to build the generated sln.